The Bankrate promise

 - May create taxable income.
 Selling a successful covered call will generate taxable income in a taxable account.
 In addition, if the underlying stock is called from you, it may create a further tax liability if you had a capital gain on the stock.

-When to use a covered call
+Best times to use covered calls

 A covered call can make sense in a few scenarios, including the following: